MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-netpacketgetcontextfromtoken.md

 UID: NF:netadapterpacket.NetPacketGetContextFromToken
 title: NetPacketGetContextFromToken function
 author: windows-driver-content
-description: The NetPacketGetContextFromToken method retrieves a NET_PACKET context based on a NET_PACKET_CONTEXT_TOKEN. ms.assetid: 437a8acf-4f9b-4a82-a6f2-b815343c8f3e ms.author: windowsdriverdev
+description: Client drivers should not call this method directly.
+Instead, they should call an accessor method created by a call to NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME. ms.assetid: 437a8acf-4f9b-4a82-a6f2-b815343c8f3e ms.author: windowsdriverdev ms.date: 02/07/2018
-ms.date: 02/07/2018